rupalshukla82/Minst/README.md

 - Live demo :  https://mybinder.org/v2/gh/rupalshukla82/Minst/master

 # TECHNOLOGY USED
-- nUmoy : for numriec oprations
+- nUmpy : for numriec oprations
 - pandas : for working with dataset
 - matpotlib : for ploting plot
 - scikit learn : for working with mnist dataset